chriselderer/expandable-recycler-view/README.md

 5. SubHeaderViewHolder: ViewHolder class for your sub header rows
 6. ContentViewHolder:   ViewHolder class for the content rows in each section

-In the constructor, you must provide the classes of the ViewHolders.
+You must also call the super(...) constructor and provide the class values for each of the ViewHolders types.

 ```java
 public class MyExpandableRecyclerViewAdapter